UdaySagar25/scala-spark/articleFiles/mathOps.md

 |         75.8|
 +-------------+
 ```
-### How to find the minimum value of a column in a dataframe?
+### How to find the maximum value of a column in a dataframe?
 We can use spark's `max()` method inside the `.agg()` method
 ```scala
 df.agg(avg("Float Marks").alias("Maximum Score")).show()